 Even if he’s the “wrong” Jesus, there’s another way that the story of Jesus ben Ananus might have contributed to the spurious introduction of called Christ into Josephus’ Antiquities.
-Any attentive reader could associate the unlawful trial of James with a prophecy about the fall of Jerusalem that was proclaimed continuously beginning shortly after the trial until the midst of the final siege.
+Any attentive reader could connect the unlawful trial of James with a prophecy about the fall of Jerusalem that was proclaimed continuously beginning shortly after the trial until the midst of the final siege.
 A shared character, Albinus the procurator, further links the two stories as told by Josephus, underling the temporal relationship.
-That the prophet’s name was Jesus, and that he suffered for his teaching at the hands of both Jewish officials and a Roman procurator, could hardly escape a Christian reader’s notice.
+That the prophet’s name was Jesus, and that he suffered for his teaching at the hands of both Jewish and Roman officials could hardly escape a Christian reader’s notice.

 In an earlier post, the Uncertaintist found that much of what Origen remembered reading about James in Antiquities Book 20 actually is there, but Josephus was writing about other people and events (link).
 To this we can now add that in his War Josephus actually wrote about a memorable, prophetic, religiously charged chain of events seamlessly spanning the years between the trial and Jerusalem’s fall.

 The mere existence of multiple Jesuses in Josephus, all of them players in Jerusalem’s final troubles, for all of whom the year 62 CE was pivotal, could account for Origen’s confusion.
 His confusion and Eusebius’ adopting Origen’s view suffice to explain how all our manuscripts of Antiquities would come to contain Matthew‘s phrase, “called Christ,” regardless of what Josephus wrote.

 Josephus’ original James needn’t have been ben Damneus, ben Gamaliel nor ben Ananus for Origen to have become disoriented in a fog of remembered Jesuses.
 Any of those three family names could especially easily be dismissed as typos by later scribes relying on Origen, but any text at all might have yielded to the good-faith testimony of two saints (Eusebius first and later Jerome) who accepted the scholarship of a trusted father of the church (Origen) and a prominent church historian (Eusebius).